 ASA Assessment: Complaint Upheld

-the woman's face while maintaining focus on her eyes.
+out from the woman's face while maintaining focus on her eyes.
 We considered the focus on her eyes was used to engage the viewer which could be interpreted as a signal of attraction.
-We also considered that as the camera panned down over the female croupier's
+We also considered that as the camera panned down over the

 Because the ad opened with an engaging shot of the croupier's eyes, showed sensual areas of the women's body and because of the style of outfit worn, we concluded the ad linked gambling to seduction, which was a breach of the Code.